LLLWWWJJJP99/Java-For-Fun/readme.txt

 This repositary contains some toy programs to practice Java.
+I have fun with these projects and get some practice for socket programming, which helps me to prepare for the upcoming projects in Advanced Operating System and Distributed System course ;D.

 1. Implemented a multi thread downloader
 2. Implemented Rudimentary Multi-User Chat Room